My Memories of Van Wyngaardt

-In order to develop a new strategy which is in line with the hopes and dreams of the owner, for myself, I first had to find the soul of the company and the region.
+To develop a new strategy in line with the hopes and dreams of the owner, for myself, I first had to find the soul of the company and the region.
 Nothing without a soul is ever worth pursuing.

 Glimpses of the answer came to me on the day I turned 50.
 My introduction to Van Wyngaardt was very rough.
 A shock to the system, to state it mildly.

 Etienne gave me an introduction to his Nguni cattle; I climbed to the top of the Magaliesberg mountains; I discovered old ruins.
 When this occurred, I took notice.
 Slowly but surely I started seeing a vision.
-Nguni cattle showed me their soul and introduced me to the ancient inhabitants who took me in and my eyes were renewed.
-The haze of the violence done to Woodys by my previous partners lifted and I started seeing clearly.
-I fell in love with a new concept of unique cured products.
+The Nguni cattle showed me their soul and introduced me to the ancient inhabitants who took me in and my eyes were renewed.
+The haze of violence done to Woodys by my previous partners lifted and I started seeing clearly.
+For years before I even knew a company like Van Wyngaardt existed, I fell in love with speciality cured products.

-A new concept was first suggested by Frank from Castlemain, Australia.
-A year later it was precipitated by Haresh Keswani from Spar Nigeria and Etienne Lotter.
-Concepts that started in Cheviot and Gore Bay in New Zealand around Manuka honey now distilled.
+A new concept was first suggested by Frank from Castlemaine, Australia.
+A year later it was precipitated by Haresh Keswani from Spar, Nigeria.
+It so happened that Etienne Lotter had the same dream.
+Concepts that started in Cheviot and Gore Bay in New Zealand around Manuka honey distilled.
 Etienne and Christo continued preaching a very focussed vision.
 I was still in New Zealand when I developed the Manifesto of an Artisan Curer.
 Upon my return to SA I presented this to the old MD of Woodys and my previous partner who saw no place for it in the make-up of Woodys.
 Yet, it captivated me!
 In Johannesburg, I hiked the ancient ruins while my family remained pivotal.
 The vision started taking shape for Van Wyngaardt.
-Cherise, Nicole, Jocelyn – they all became custodians of the future of something remarkable!
+Cherise, Nicole, Jocelyn – they all became custodians of the future, of something remarkable!
 Carlo with Stephen by his side continued to improve on the basics of our growth and transformation, the factory itself.

 We were all given heart and soul to the project!
 After one deep clean I landed up in the emergency unit with severe breathing difficulty.
-Some colleagues left us but even more importantly was the ones who joined us.
+Some colleagues left us but even more importantly were the ones who joined us.
 The team grew in its ability.
-Dr. Francois Mellett re did all our functional ingredients and continue to work closely with the team.
+Dr. Francois Mellett re-did all our functional ingredients and continued to work closely with the team.
 He became the custodian of the meat technology that is used in production.
 Some people see him as being too academic – we embraced his academic approach and supplemented it with the best experience in these kinds of products from around the world.
 The combination is nothing less than volcanic!

 A New Concept

 In August 2019 the new way of marketing the range was launched.
-A conduit was created for high-quality German, Spanish, Italian, Danish, Dutch, Belgium, French, and English cured and fermented products.
+A conduit was created for high-quality German, Spanish, Italian, Danish, Dutch, Belgian, French, and English cured and fermented products.
 The quest for its African soul continued.
-The goal was and is nothing less than to create something authentic which will celebrate the great culinary heritage of our land.
+The goal is and is nothing less than to create something authentic which will celebrate the great culinary heritage of our land.